LLNL/Silo/docs/subsets.md

 Nameschemes often generate names of the form `foo_0050.0210.silo`.
 Sometimes, it is useful to obtain the decimal values of the numbered fields in such a string.
-Calling `DBGetIndex("foo_0050.0210.silo", 0, 10)` will retrieve the first digit field, "0050", and convert it to a decimal number using a number base of 10.
+Calling `DBGetIndex("foo_0090.0210.silo", 0, 4, 10)` will retrieve the first digit field, "0090", and convert it to a decimal number of `90` using a number base of 10.
-Calling `DBGetIndex("foo_0050.0210.silo", 1, 10)` will retrieve the second digit field, "0210", and convert it to a decimal number using a number base of 10.
+Calling `DBGetIndex("foo_0050.0210.silo", 1, 4, 10)` will retrieve the second digit field, "0210", and convert it to a decimal number of `210` using a number base of 10.

+Passing a base of 0 is supported.
+This informs `DBGetIndex()`, like [`strtoll()`](https://man7.org/linux/man-pages/man3/strtoll.3p.html), to *infer* the base from the way the number is formatted in the string.
-Passing a base of 0 is allowed but may also result in unintended outcomes.
+However, this may also result in unintended outcomes.
-In the example string, `foo_0050.0210.silo`, calling `DBGetIndex("foo_0050.0210.silo", 0, 0)` will return 40, not 50.
+In the example string, `foo_0090.0210.silo`, calling `DBGetIndex("foo_0090.0210.silo", 0, 4, 0)` will fail because `0090` will be treated as a base-8 (octal) number and `9` is not a valid octal digit.
-This is because a leading 0 is interpreted as an octal number.
+Calling `DBGetIndex("foo_0090.0210.silo", 1, 4, 0)` will return `136` which is `210` (base 8).

 In the string `block_030x021.silo` (which could have the interpretation of a block at 2D index [30,21] in a 2D arrangement of blocks), the `0x021` will be interpreted as a digit field in hexadecimal format which may not have been the intention.
 The solution is to ensure the string has characters separating fields that are not also interpreted as part of an integer constant in the C programming language.

 {{ EndFunc }}